apacha/dlvc2016/assignments/assignment2/part4.md

 -----

 In [Part 3](https://github.com/cpra/dlvc2016/blob/master/assignments/assignment2/part3.md) we've seen that the classification pipeline of HOG feature extraction followed by softmax classification did not perform particularly well, achieving a test accuracy of about 42%.
-The classifier also underperformed in terms of training accuracy even without regularization, indicating that it's capacity is too low.
+The classifier also underperformed in terms of training accuracy even without regularization, indicating that its capacity is too low.
 This seems reasonable as the softmax classifier is a linear model.

 It can be shown easily that this is the case by replacing the softmax classifier with a more powerful classifier, such as a multilayer perceptron.
 Such a classifier, even a relatively "simple" one with a single hidden layer of 50 neurons or so, achieves a training accuracy close to 100%.
 Increasing the number of neurons while introducing weight decay and early stopping leads to a validation and test accuracy of about 47%.
 This is a substantial improvement over the softmax classifier, but still nowhere close to CNNs.
 We could maybe squeeze out a few percent more by tuning the model, but at some point the limitations of the HOG features hinder further progress.
 To this end, we'll now finally switch to deep learning and CNNs.